 How Much is the York Pass?

-You can choose either a one day, two or three day pass.
-The one day pass costs £48 for an adult and £30 for a child, the two day pass costs £65 for an adult and £35 for a child and the three day pass costs £80 for an adult and £40 for a child.
-The two and three day passes are indubitably better value and gives you more time to make the most of it, while not feeling too rushed.
+You can choose either a one day, two, three or six day pass.
+The one day pass costs £55 for an adult and £32 for a child, the two day pass costs £70 for an adult and £40 for a child, the three day pass costs £85 for an adult and £50 for a child and the three day pass costs £126 for an adult and £63 for a child.

 Attractions Included in The York Pass